-Some records in the old card catalogue have been converted to GR or MS numbers.
+Some records in the old MSS card catalogue have been converted to GR or MS numbers.
 The old cards have either been removed or a notation has been made on the card.
 Descriptions will be found in the online database (see below).
 The finding aids for these records sometimes provide the old manuscript numbers, should you have an old citation reference.

 Another card catalogue in the reference room is the "Colonial Correspondence Index" which is an incomplete item level card index to GR-1372, the collection of local Vancouver Island and British Columbia colonial government correspondence, inward and internal (ca. 1857-1872).
 The index is also available on microfiche (Bf0042).
+GR-1372 records have been digitized and are searchable online.